adalbertorsilva/desafio-nextel/README.md

 ```
 (there is a config-example.json in this project to help with any trouble)

-- Inside your terminal run the command to build the application
+- Inside your terminal, run the command to build the application

 ```
 npm run build